rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 <!-- https://hackmd.io/zad1BjIoR8S4IfE49z-xYg -->
 <!-- (no survey response as of 2022-07-19) -->

 No survey response was provided; we assume no progress has been made.
-This aspriation may have been abandoned.
+This aspiration may have been abandoned.

 ### Expressiveness Aspirations (🦀, 👩‍💻)